AdithyaChalla12/Text-Prediction/README.md

 ## 🔁 Sequence Generation Process

 The model is trained on short sequences of words, where the objective is to predict the next word given a sequence of prior words.
 A sliding window technique is used to create these input-output pairs.

+### 🔤 Example:
+Given the sentence:
+"education is the most powerful weapon"

+We generate the following training pair:
+- **Input**: `"education is the"`
+- **Output**: `"most"`

+The process continues across the entire corpus, generating all possible sub-sequences.
+Each input sequence is one word shorter than the full sequence, and the output is the next immediate word.

+This type of training helps the LSTM learn the likelihood of a word following a given context.